AuScope/geomodel-2-3dweb/README.md

 ### Building a borehole database

 [makeBoreholes.py](lib/makeBoreholes.py) is a script to create a database of NVCL borehole objects to display within the model.
+See this [README](lib/README.md) for more information.

 ### TravisCI Status